Animaxx/A-StyleInjection/README.md

 ## Style Source Repository

-Style Injuection allow to have different way to provide the style data, all the provider are  implemented protocol `InjectionStyleSourceRepository.
+Style Injuection allow to have different way to provide the style data, all the provider are  implemented protocol `InjectionStyleSourceRepository`.
 By default, Style Injuection use `StylePlistProvider` which read config from .plist file.